Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 IP range, which includes our echo server instance.

-Let’s see what happens when adding the Cilium Egress NAT Policy to the cluster.
+Let’s see what happens when adding the Cilium Egress Policy to the cluster.

 Load times depend on the number of hops and distance.
-Direct connections (red) are faster, followed by connections through the us-west-2d instance (where the monitor pod is located) and eu-west-2a where the echo server is located and finally the two other zones which require a hop through a third availability zone.
+Direct connections (red) are faster, followed by connections through the eu-west-2d instance (where the monitor pod is located) and eu-west-2a, where the echo server is located, and finally, the two other zones, which require a hop through a third availability zone.

-When rebooting a single egress node (in us-west-2d
+When rebooting a single egress node (in eu-west-2d

 in this case), a few packets are lost, but the load is quickly re-balanced on the 3 remaining nodes.
-In our tests using a 1-second health check timeout setting, we recorded timeouts for a maximum period of 3 seconds when the node came down.
+In our tests using a 1-second health check timeout setting, we recorded timeouts for 3 seconds when the node came down.

 Traffic comes back to normal without losses after the node is back up.

-When rebooting three (out of four) egress nodes at the same time, the timeout period was again 3 seconds if all nodes came down at the same time, and up to 6 seconds when they went down in multiple batches.
-After that, all traffic was re-balanced on the last node, until the nodes came back up.
+When rebooting three (out of four) egress nodes simultaneously, the timeout period was 3 seconds if all nodes came down simultaneously and up to 6 seconds when they went down in multiple batches.
+After that, all traffic was re-balanced on the last node until the nodes returned.
 The same happens if we terminate the nodes and let AWS autoscaling spawn up new nodes (though the nodes take longer to come back up).

 Conclusion